codebulb/LambdaOmega/README.md

 ```
 These conversion methods internally use the `C.to…(…)` static helper methods.
 You can call them directly to convert collection without the need to create intermediate L / M instances.

-There are a lot of additional methods for L and M. For more information, visit the [API docs](http://codebulb.github.io/pages/LambdaOmega/doc/).
+There are a lot of additional methods for L and M. For more information, visit the API docs ([V. 0.1 RC-1](http://codebulb.github.io/pages/LambdaOmega/doc/0.1_RC-1/) / [SNAPSHOT](http://codebulb.github.io/pages/LambdaOmega/doc/)).

 ## A List is a Map and a Map is a List